 Do so and copy result….
 (TODO) - wrap a cgi (on app) around “ssh-keyscan host”

-On all groups (both roles related and hierarchical/organizational ones) one can add members.
-These members will inherit any permissions or memberships that this group has.
-This makes it easy to manage which users get what permissions.
 Now, it is important to remember that the research- and/or subject area groups (in AURORA just called research groups) are the ones that owns the datasets.
 This means that one has to manage how those datasets are being accessed and used by the users.
 This is done through groups that are set up as roles related groups (they are still just of the entity type GROUP).
 These can be accessed under root/NTNU/[FACULTY]/[DEPARTMENT]/Research Groups/[GROUPNAME]/roles, where “FACULTY” is the faculty acronym (eg. NV), “DEPARTMENT” is the department acronym (eg. IFY) and “GROUPNAME” is the name of the research group in question.
 So a full example would be:

 /root/NTNU/NV/IFY/Research Groups/NTNU-NV-IFY Nortem/roles